binaryzer0/mock-repo/readme.md

 This solution provides three levels of Ruleset management.

 * This first is via the 'cluster-template-configuration.json' file.
 In here you can specify additional rulesets to be downloaded by the Suricata engine, periodically ( 60 seconds by default ) and loaded into the engine.
-The rulset definitions are baked into the image.....
+These rulesets are applied on-the-fly without the need to rebuild or redeploy the Suricata container.

 ```
     {